 The Group operates in a sector that requires high level of capital investment for growth.
 The Group uses, and has used in the past, debt, together with free cash flow, to finance the Group's acquisitions.
 The Group's growth strategy, future investments and maturity schedule of its existing debt will create a need for new funding.
 The availability of financing in line with the financial covenants of the Group and loan margins may fluctuate over time.
 Furthermore, overall declines in stock prices in several European countries have negatively affected the share value of many real estate companies, decreasing the attractiveness of equity financing from a company standpoint.
-The factors that affect the availability of financing costs, including the maintenance of Atrium's investment grade credit ratings, could have a material adverse effect on the execution of the Group's strategy or the inability to refinance on commercially acceptable terms debt falling due in accordance with the maturity schedule of the Group's indebtedness which could in turn have a material adverse effect on the Group's business, financial condition, prospects and results of operations.
+The factors that affect the availability of financing and financing costs, also considering the liquidity and ability to raise external bank financing as a result of the COVID-19 pandemic, including the maintenance of Atrium's investment grade credit ratings, could have a material adverse effect on the execution of the Group's strategy or the inability to refinance on commercially acceptable terms debt falling due in accordance with the maturity schedule of the Group's indebtedness which could in turn have a material adverse effect on the Group's business, financial condition, prospects and results of operations.